 There are so many options to consider for winter greenhouse gardening.

 Whether you choose row covers, plastic jugs, DIY greenhouse construction methods, or permanent greenhouses, the possibilities become endless!
-Click the images for more information on our favorite temporary greenhouses.

 How to boost the heat in an unheated winter greenhouse?